 UBC is committed to advancing inclusive excellence in the academic and research ecosystem.
-Please provide a brief statement (1-2 pages) that describes any current or planned engagements and contributions made to advancing equity, diversity, and inclusion in academic (research/scholarship, teaching/learning), professional (nonacademic or clinical work), or community (local, national, international community-based) contexts.
+Please provide a brief statement (1-2 pages) that describes any current or planned engagements and contributions made to advancing equity, diversity, and inclusion in academic (research/scholarship, teaching/learning), professional (non-academic or clinical work), or community (local, national, international community-based) contexts.

-- 8) To attract and secure excellent candidates, develop and use CRC evaluation criteria (under the "Diversity considerations in hiring" on this webpage) that are aligned with the bona fide requirements of the job and qualifications associated with your advertisement. - 9) If you would like a review of the language in your posting to ensure the content aligns with accessibility and equity commitments and obligations, please contact the Equity & Inclusion Office (avp.eio@equity.ubc.ca). - 10) Final drafts of all advertisements must be submitted to ubcvpao-g-ubccrc@mail.ubc.ca before they are passed to Faculty Relations through Workday.
-Final approval will be provided by the Provost's Office, in consultation with the Equity & Inclusion Office. - 11) A copy of the chair posting/advertisement must be included with all nominations submitted to the CRC program for peer review.
-Nominations that do not provide evidence of an openly advertised process (please see Diversifying Your Applicant Pool), with transparent and open language about the restricted nomination program, will not be accepted by the program this applies to all recruitment, retention, advancement, and international nominations. - 12) Publicly advertise all Chair positions on UBC's public accountability web page for a minimum of 30 days prior to the closing of the competition (this applies to all new nominations, even those open only to existing or internal faculty members). - 13) Clearly indicate the date initially posted in the job posting, and be aware that in keeping with transparency, a job posting may be advertised no more than two years prior to the nomination being put forward to TIP. - 14) On the day the chair position is posted online, please send a dated copy of the advertisement and links of all job postings to ubcvpao-g-ubccrc@mail.ubc.ca, who will ensure it is forwarded to CRCP.
+8) To attract and secure excellent candidates, develop and use CRC evaluation criteria (under the "Diversity considerations in hiring" on this webpage) that are aligned with the bona fide requirements of the job and qualifications associated with your advertisement.

-B. Special efforts to attract the attention of qualified candidates among the federally designated equity groups
+- 9) If you would like a review of the language in your posting to ensure the content aligns with accessibility and equity commitments and obligations, please contact the Equity & Inclusion Office (avp.eio@equity.ubc.ca). - 10) Final drafts of all advertisements must be submitted to ubc.crc@ubc.ca before they are passed to Faculty Relations through Workday.
+Final approval will be provided by the VPRI Office, in consultation with the Equity & Inclusion Office. - 11) A copy of the chair posting/advertisement must be included with all nominations submitted to the CRC program for peer review.
+Nominations that do not provide evidence of an openly advertised process (please see Diversifying Your Applicant Pool), with transparent and open language about the restricted nomination program, will not be accepted by the program - this applies to all recruitment, retention, advancement, and international nominations. - 12) Publicly advertise all Chair positions on UBC's public accountability web page for a minimum of 30 days prior to the closing of the competition.
+This applies to all new nominations, even those open only to existing or internal faculty members. - 13) Clearly indicate the date initially posted in the job posting, and be aware that in keeping with transparency, a job posting may be advertised no more than two years prior to the nomination being put forward to the Tri-agency Institutional Programs Secretariat (TIPS). - 14) On the day the chair position is posted online, please send a dated copy of the advertisement and links of all job postings to ubc.crc@ubc.ca, who will ensure it is forwarded to CRCP.

-- 1) Consider networks that researchers in the Faculty (and beyond) may have to reach potential candidates from federally designated groups and develop a strategy to strengthen or develop those networks. - 2) Review and develop networks among academics and research areas of focus that include members of the federally designated equity groups for this and future searches at UBC. - 3) Post advertisements in specialized journals, newspapers, list serves etc., directed to persons with disabilities, Indigenous peoples, racialized people or women and people from minoritized gender identity groups.
-Please refer to the "Diversifying Your Applicant Pool" database, including Tips & Tricks, to ensure that you have accessed and updated information to support searches that particularly focus on ensuring diversity in your applicant pool.
+B. Special efforts to attract the attention of qualified candidates among the federally designated groups (FDGs)

-- 4) Write letters and other communications targeted to members of these groups. - 5) Encourage personal networking targeted to members of these groups. - 6) Facilitate measures to ensure the candidate pool is sufficiently large.
+- 1) Consider networks that researchers in the Faculty (and beyond) may have to reach potential candidates from FDGs and develop a strategy to strengthen or develop those networks. - 2) Review and develop networks among academics and research areas of focus that include members of the FDGs for current and future searches at UBC. - 3) Post advertisements in specialized journals, newspapers, list serves, etc., directed to people with disabilities, Indigenous Peoples, racialized people and/or women and people from gender equity-seeking groups.
+Please refer to the "Diversifying Your Applicant Pool" database, including "Tips & Tricks", to ensure that you have updated information to support searches that particularly focus on ensuring diversity in your applicant pool. - 4) Write letters and other communications targeted to members of these groups. - 5) Encourage personal networking targeted to members of these groups. - 6) Facilitate measures to ensure the candidate pool is sufficiently large.